 The following are required to be admitted to candidacy and enroll in dissertation hours.
 Evidence that items have been completed must be received by the College of Graduate Studies on the Friday before the first day of classes for those who wish to enroll in dissertation hours in that semester:

-- Completion of all course work, except for dissertation hours.
+- Completion of all but 6 hours or less of course work, except for dissertation hours.

 - Successful completion of the candidacy examination.